Troubleshooting Common iPhone Issues

 - Turn Off Background App Refresh: Disable this feature in Settings > General > Background App Refresh to prevent apps from running in the background unnecessarily.

-2. iPhone Won’t Connect to Wi-Fi
+2. iPhone Won’t Charge

 Solutions: